Sonos Move review: What can the first portable Sonos speaker do?

 Unboxing and initial setup

 Sonos put the Move in a very large cardboard box.
-This is mainly black, you can only see one Product picture, some logos and various inscriptions.
-If you open the box on the top, a quick start guide with all possible instructions appears.
-If you remove the piece of cardboard that contained the note, you can see the loudspeaker in a small cloth bag and another box.
-This includes the fairly successful charger with integrated power supply, which I will come back to in more detail later.
+It is mainly black, and all you can see is a product image, a few logos and various inscriptions.
+If you open the top of the box, you will first see a quick start guide with all sorts of instructions.
+If you remove the cardboard part that contained the note, you will see the speaker in a small fabric bag and another box.
+This contains the pretty good charger with integrated power supply, which I will come back to in more detail later.

-The initial setup is done entirely within the Sonos app, which is hidden away for download in the Play Store and App Store.
-Once opened, the question appears as to whether the user can create a new one Prowant to set up the product – select this option.
-It is important that the setup device is connected to a WLAN and that the Sonos speaker is in the charging cradle.
+The initial setup is done entirely in the Sonos app, which is available for download in the Play Store and App Store.
+Once opened, the user is asked whether they want to set up a new product - this option must be selected.
+It is important that the setup device is connected to a WiFi network and that the Sonos speaker is in the charging cradle.
 Both devices should find each other after a short time.
-Then the rest of the setup happens by itself.
+Then the rest of the setup happens automatically.
 The whole thing should take about 10 minutes.

 Later, the Bluetooth pairing mode, AirPlay and Spotify Connect will also be available.